wandrll/hash_table/README.md

 Let's run this programm in VTune Profiler again.
 ![Image alt](https://github.com/wandrll/hash_table/raw/master/readme_src/after.jpg)
 As you can see, perfomance have been massivly increased.
 Total acceleration is about 1.5 times.

 P.S.
-If i build first version with -O1 flag, i get the same results with accelerated version.
+If i build first version with -O1 flag, i get the same results which i get with accelerated version.